google/zetasql/docs/approximate_aggregate_functions.md

 **Description**

-Returns the approximate top elements of `expression`.
+Returns the approximate top elements of `expression` as an array of `STRUCT`s.
 The `number` parameter specifies the number of elements returned.

+Each `STRUCT` contains two fields.
+The first field (named `value`) contains an input value.
+The second field (named `count`) contains an `INT64` specifying the number of times the value was returned.

+Returns `NULL` if there are zero input rows.

 To learn more about the optional arguments in this function and how to use them, see [Aggregate function calls][aggregate-function-calls].